 You arrive at your office, turn on your computer and see the message to the right.
 You try everything you can think of to get into your programs, but nothing works.
 Your data has been kidnaped.

-You call your computer guy who rushes over.
-He tries 5-6 possible solutions without success.
+You call your computer guy who tells you to unplug your modem and router, but not turn off any computers.
+He rushes over and tries 5-6 possible solutions, without success.

-He then says, “I recommend we wipe your computer, reinstall your software and use your backup copy to restore your data.
+He then says, “I recommend we wipe your computer server, reinstall your software and use your backup copy to restore your data.
 You do have a backup copy, right?”

 How Ransomware Works

-The bad guys infect your computer, encrypt your data so you cannot use it, and then use an untraceable communication system (Tor) and an untraceable finance system (Bitcoin) to get your money.
-For example, the Hollywood Presbyterian Hospital attacker demanded $3 million to release its patient data.
-The hospital negotiated the price down to $17,000 and got its data back.
+The bad guys infect your computer, encrypt your data so you cannot use it, and then use an untraceable communication system (Tor) and an untraceable finance system (Bitcoin) to get your ransom payment.
+Healthcare practices and their online computer providers are being hit each day.
+The criminals demand payment or their data will be lost, sold or released to the public.

 What to do if You Are the Victim of a Ransomware Attack